-Parents are informed of the activities offered via displayed room planning, discussion with their child's Key Person, items taken home by the children and a weekly newsletter.
-Photographic evidence is displayed throughout the children's Learning Journeys.
+Parents are informed of the activities offered via displayed room planning, discussion with their child's Teacher or Teaching assistant, items taken home by the children and a weekly newsletter.
+Photographic evidence is displayed throughout the children's Learning Journeys on Tapestry at least one picture per child each week.

-Parents may discuss and ask questions about activities and routines at any time and during planned Parents' Evenings, Information evenings and Open mornings.
+Parents may discuss and ask questions about activities and routines at any time and during planned Parents' Evenings or meetings with parents/carers at any point during the term when requested.